wso2-attic/ballerina-integrator/README.md

 }
 ```

-Medical Record Management Service (medical_record_mgt_service) is a REST API developed to manage medical records for the members.
-For demonstration purpose it has a in-memory map to hold medical record.
-It has capability to add medical records and retrieve them.
+Medical Record Management Service (medical_record_mgt_service) is a REST API to manage medical records for members.
+For demonstration purpose it should have an in-memory map to hold medical records, and should also have the capability to add medical records and retrieve medical records.

 ##### Skeleton code for medical_record_mgt_service.bal
 ```ballerina